Antihemophilic Factor (Recombinant [Porcine Sequence])

 Concerns related to adverse effects:

 • Antibody formation: Formation of antiporcine factor VIII antibodies has occurred; monitor patients for the development of antibodies.
 Suspect an antiporcine factor VIII antibody if the plasma factor VIII level does not increase as expected or if bleeding is not controlled after administration.
+Anamnestic reactions with rise in human factor VIII inhibitors and/or porcine factor VIII inhibitors have been reported and may result in a lack of response to antihemophilic factor.
 If inhibitory antibodies are suspected and there is a lack of clinical response, consider other therapy.

 • Hypersensitivity reactions: May occur; discontinue immediately if allergic or anaphylactic-type reactions occur.